GusSystem/linuxpostinstallscript/README.md

  The repos added are :
  - The official Ubuntu Multiverse repo
  - The Google Chrome repo
- - The Brave Browser repo
  - The Checkra1n repo
- - The Spotify repo

 This script removes :
  - libreoffice-base